 So, how are they doing it?
 By hiring knowledgable staff and focusing on shopper experience.

 Shoppers walk into JB Hi-Fi knowing that the store is a 'go-to' for electrical products.
 They know they're likely to grab a bargain and the staff are not only technical experts, but also come across as highly engaged.
-Staff members are happy, and even given the freedom to create their own displays (they've historically been known for comical in-store reviews like THESE).
+Staff members are happy, and even given the freedom to create their own displays.

 By investing in the online platform as well as building trust through in-store interactions, JB is looking to create a future-proof omni-channel experience.
 The company cleverly balances online convenience with the invaluable ability for shoppers to talk to an expert face-to-face.